Languages with Type Inference: OCaml, Scala, Haskell

 #!/usr/bin/env runghc

-bytecode compiler and interpreter $ ocamlc foo.ml -o foo
+bytecode compiler and interpreter $ echo 'print_endline "hello";;' > hello.ml

 none

-statement terminator ;; ; or sometimes newline next line has equal or less indentation, or ;
+statement terminator ; ;; ;; next line has equal or less indentation, or ;

 begin expr ; end